flotiq/flotiq-docs/docs/API/variants.md

 ### Get Variant

-For fetching images transformed with properties defined in variants use GET `https://api.flotiq.com/image/{width}x{height}/{id}/{fileName}.{extension}/variant/{variant-name}` endpoint, which functions exactly the same like regular [endpoint for retrieving media](https://flotiq.com/docs/API/media-library/#getting-files), but additionally accepts variant name, which should contain the name of the variant that you have defined for this media object.
+For fetching images transformed with properties defined in variants use GET `https://api.flotiq.com/image/{width}x{height}/{id}/{fileName}.{extension}/variant/{variant-name}` endpoint, which functions the same as a regular [endpoint for retrieving media](https://flotiq.com/docs/API/media-library/#getting-files), but additionally accepts variant name, which should contain the name of the variant that you have defined for this media object.

-The resulting image will be formated accordingly to the variant's properties you have defined.
+The resulting image will be formatted according to the variant's properties you have defined.

 # Transforming images without creating variants

-There are two options for fetching transformed image from your media library without the need for defining variants for it's coresponding object of `_media` content type definition.
+There are two options for fetching transformed images from your media library without the need for defining variants for corresponding objects of `_media` content type definition.

 The first one is to use the standard endpoint for fetching images and adding `?transform` query parameter to it that contains the same object for transformation a variant would, excluding the `name` key, for example:

 GET `https://api.flotiq.com/image/0x0/id/fileName.ext?transform={"trim":{"top":0,"right":50,"bottom":50,"left":50,"width":200,"height":200}}`

-Another way of retrieving transformed asset from media library without creating a variant is to use a designated endpoint for such transformations.
-In order to use this endpoint, send GET request to `https://api.flotiq.com/image/{width}x{height}/{id}/{fileName}.{extension}/transform/{transformation-type}/{parameters}`
+Another way of retrieving transformed assets from the media library without creating a variant is to use a designated endpoint for such transformations.
+To use this endpoint, send the GET request to `https://api.flotiq.com/image/{width}x{height}/{id}/{fileName}.{extension}/transform/{transformation-type}/{parameters}`

-For trimming image, you have to provide `trim` value for `transformation-type` path parameter, and the following parameters: top,right,width,height; separated with commas, for example:
+For trimming the image, you have to provide `trim` value for `transformation-type` path parameter, and the following parameters: top,right,width,height; separated with commas, for example:

 GET `https://api.flotiq.com/image/0x0/id/fileName.ext/transform/trim/50,50,200,200`

 # Conclusion

-Flotiq allows for creation, management, and retrieval of variants, offering practical examples and response handling.
+Flotiq allows for the creation, management, and retrieval of variants, offering practical examples and response handling.
 By following these guidelines, users can efficiently optimize and customize media assets for various use cases, enhancing application performance and flexibility.
 Overall, this documentation serves as a valuable resource for developers looking to leverage Flotiq's capabilities for media transformation.